 Step 2 : Hit on the Restore option available over the message window and confirm your actions.

 We believe the aforementioned steps must have resolved your issue by now.
 If it is not the case, the problem would be some hardware defect.
 We suggest you book an appointment with Apple Support as soon as you can.

 Walk up to them and explain the entire scenario when and how you experienced the support.apple.com/iphone/restore issue, then they will help you to get the device back to normal after the replacement of hardware.

-If there is something wrong with the system issues when iPhone shows "support.apple.com/iphone/restore", Fixppo is highly recommended because it is compatible with most iOS devices, and it has been trusted by a lot of media sites.
+If this 'support.apple.com/iphone/restore' problem on iPhone is caused by unknown iOS errors, Fixppo is highly recommended for you because it is praised and trusted by many users in terms of fixing these iPhone problems.
 If there is something wrong with the hardware, we suggest you go to the Apple support center to have a check on your device.